Workshop Photos

 What is the theoretical and practical, contemporary and future, relevance of SWAIL as a new object of study or approach to international law?
 Why should Eastern Europeans, who often reject this term as derogatory and aim to assimilate with the ‘West’ as much as possible, care?
 By the same token, what are the stakes of this discussion for the West and/or Global South(s)?

-Part of a larger project on Eastern Europe’s place and role in international law, this first workshop is organized by the Polish Academy of Sciences, Institute of Law Studies with the generous support of the ‘Memocracy’ project (Volkswagen Stiftung grant no. 120221) and Central European University, Department of International Relations.
+Part of a larger project on Eastern Europe’s place and role in international law, this first workshop is organized by the Polish Academy of Sciences, Institute of Law Studies with the generous support of the ‘Memocracy’ (Volkswagen Stiftung grant no. 120221), Central European University, Department of International Relations and Legal Studies, and the University of Łódź.
 Please submit an abstract, max.
 500 words, and a brief bio to Patryk Labuda (labudap@ceu.edu) and Marek Jan Wasiński (mwasinski@wpia.uni.lodz.pl) by 31 October 2024.
 Selected participants will be notified by mid-November and will be invited to submit outlines of 1000-2000 words by 31 January 2025.
 The workshop will allow in-person and virtual attendance.
 There is a limited budget for travel and accommodation assistance.
 If you would like to be considered for this funding, please specify that in your email.